iuliaferoli/lyrics_search/Spotify Wrapped Iulia's Version.md

         load = helpers.bulk(client, documents, index=index_name)
 ```

-Even the mapping is handled automatically due to the high quality and consistency of the data as prepared by Spotify.
-One key element to pay attention to is to ensure fields like "Artist Name" are seen as `keywords` which will allow us to run more complex aggregations for our dashboards.
+Even the mapping is handled automatically by Elastic due to the high quality and consistency of the data as prepared by Spotify, so you do not need to define it when indexing.
+One key element to pay attention to is noticing fields like "Artist Name" are seen as `keywords` which will allow us to run more complex aggregations for our dashboards.

 ### Wrapping Queries